 Overview

-Day 1: Arrive Paro
+Day 1 (Saturday, 8 March 2025): Arrive Paro

-Day 3: Thimphu – Punakha
+Day 3 (Monday, 10 March 2025): Thimphu – Punakha

-Day 4: Punakha Festival
+Day 4 (Tuesday, 11 March 2025): Punakha Festival

-Day 6: Back to Paro
+Day 9 (Sunday, 16 March 2025): Back to Paro

-Day 7: Hike to Tiger’s Nest Monastery
+Day 10 (Monday, 17 March 2025): Hike to Tiger’s Nest Monastery

-Day 8: End of Tour
+Day 11 (Tuesday, 18 March 2025): End of Tour

 Itinerary

 Flying into Bhutan offers the most spectacular views of the Himalayan ranges, including Mt.
 Everest (8,848m/29,028ft), Mt.
 Kanchenjunga (8,586m/28,169ft) and Mt.
 Gangkar Puensum (7,564m/24,836ft).
 On arrival we meet you at Paro International Airport after clearing your immigration and customs formalities.
 Today we travel to Thimphu (54-km) for an hour, the capital of Bhutan and transfer to your hotel for check-in.
 Stop off at the 13th century Tachog Lhakhang (temple) en route, built by Saint Dupthop Thangtong Gyalpo (the iron bridge builder).
 Continue travelling via Chhuzom (24-km) where the Pachhu and Wangchhu Rivers join.
-Chhuzom (confluence) is a major road junction connecting Thimphu (30-km) to the northeast, Haa (82-km) to the southwest and Phuentsholing (141-km) to the south.
-Enjoy a welcome drink and dinner with authentic traditional Bhutanese meals in the evening.
+Arrive in Thimphu and tour the Folk Heritage Museum in the heart of the capital city.
+It is more than 150 years old and showcases the Bhutanese rural life in the olden days through exhibits, demonstrations, educational programs, and documentation.
+Explore the Centenary Farmers Market, a platform for Bhutanese farmers to sell farm produces, local arts, and crafts, etc. Visit the Tashichho Dzong, first constructed in 1216 AD and re-built in 1641 by Shabdrung Ngawang Namgyal (founder of Bhutan), which now houses some ministries, the office and throne room of His Majesty the King and the Central Monk Body.
+Enjoy a delightful evening with the Bhutan Green Travel, featuring a warm welcome drink and a dinner to kickstart your journey in style.
 Overnight in Thimphu.

 Bhutan’s famous Paro Taktshang Monastery (Tiger’s Nest) is an unforgettable sight.
 No visit to Bhutan would be complete without a trip to Paro Taktshang (3,120m).
 It is stunning in its beauty and location.
 Today is a real highlight as you take a short hike to the Taktshang Monastery, clinging on a rock cliff at 900m above the Paro Valley floor.
 The monastery is one of the most revered pilgrimage places in Bhutan because Guru Rinpoche (one the founding fathers of Tibetan Buddhism) is believed to have flown to the site on the back of a flying tigress in the 8th century.
 An 11-km (round-trip) hike starts from the base of the mountain from the road point (Ramthangkha), which is 2-km drive from Paro town.
 Enjoy your rewarding hike about 4 hours (round-trip) with extra one hour to tour the monastery at a leisurely pace.
 There is a small teahouse halfway through from where a view of the spectacular monastery to enjoy!
 Gentle horse/pony rides are permitted till the viewpoint.
-Afterwards, there will be time to visit the Kyichu Lhakhang en route, one of the oldest and 108 temples built by Tibetan King Songtsen Gampo in the 7th century (so full of history and mythology).
-Overnight in Paro.
+The latter part of the afternoon is at leisure - why not soak up in a hot stone bath at farmhouse?
+Spend the night in Paro.

 Your tour ends this morning after breakfast.
 We transfer you to Paro International Airport for your onward journey.
 Our guide and driver from Bhutan Green Travel will see you off.
-Tashi Delek (Goodbye and Good Luck!)
+Tashi Delek (Goodbye and Good Luck)!

 Regular Season – Land Only (Prices in USD Per Person)